hujhax/austin-improv-wiki/The Jukebox Musical Project.md

 * [[Luke Wallens]]

 ### In the Air Tonight
-Set during the USA/USSR space race of the 1970s and featuring music by Phil Collins (May 2015)
+Set during the USA/USSR space race of the 1970s and featuring music by [[Wikipedia - Phil Collins|Phil Collins]] (May 2015)
 #### Cast
 * [[Clint Harris]]
 * [[Jordan T. Maxwell]]